COVID19/BLOG/BOOK - Participation

 I interviewed many people.
 All names and specific demographic information which would identify people was removed unless they wanted their identity to be shown.
 This would be the same for the book.

-The interview sessions would last approximately an hour with a prescribed set of questions.
-It would not be a therapy session.
+The interview sessions will last approximately an hour with a prescribed set of questions.
+They will not be a therapy session.
 Questionnaires will be emailed to people and they can either return them via email or post them if they want to remain anonymous.
 This is explained in more detail on the form.

-If you are interested or would like further information please message me.
+If you would like to discuss further please message me.

 This following is a series of writings inspired by questions that arise from clients and many others.